tari-project/tari/docs/src/reviewing_guide.md

 and could be used to crash a node.
 2. Be especially careful when reading the length for a buffer or Vec from untrusted data.
 If the length is too large, it could cause an out of memory exception.
 If a length is received from an untrusted source, it should be checked against a maximum before allocating memory.
+In these cases, it's often best to return an error so that the offending sender can be banned
    1. E.g. `let length = read_u64(stream); let mut buf = vec![0u8; length];` should be replaced with `let mut buf = vec![0u8; min(length, MAX_LENGTH)];`